Algebras with a negation map: Metatangible triples and their systems

+\begin{MNote} The uniform presentation enables us to reduce many proofs to the tangible case.
+Type 2 is the only case for which we do not have $c = m_c c,$ and requires separate treatment.
+If we can show that some element has Type 3, the negation map is of first kind, and the notation becomes simpler.

-The uniform presentation not be unique.
-For example, in a classical ring, $\zero_\tT$ could be written as any quasi-zero $a^\circ$.
-But as we will see in Theorem~\ref{uniq71}, this is the only sort of counterexample.
+The uniform presentation need not be unique.
+For example, in a ring, all quasi-zeros are equal (to $\zero$).
+But we will see in Theorem~\ref{uniq71} that quasi-zeros are the only elements with non-unique presentation in $(-)$-bipotent triples. \end{MNote}

-\begin{thm} Every element of a meta-tangible $\tT$-group module triple $(\mathcal A,\tT,-)$ is uniform.
+\begin{thm} Every element of a cancelative metatangible triple $(\mathcal A,\tT,(-))$ is uniform.